Vi19Z/VI19Z/docs/julep-concepts.md

 | `instructions`     | Instructions that this agent must follow (string or string[]).  |
 | `default_settings` | Default settings for all sessions created by this agent.        |

 Important to keep in mind: These fields are optional except for `model`.
 They are available inside sessions and task prompts as `jinja` templates. `Session`s, `Task`s etc. come with minimal default templates.
-You can override them with your own prompt templates throughout julep!
+You can override them with your own prompt templates throughout VI19Z!

 ### Agent Endpoints